willemlarsen/7stagesofnaming/README.md

 # 7stagesofnaming
 An accelerated learning game based on Arlo Belshee's "refactoring is naming" model.
 This is a "fluency first" game, focused on producing ability-to-do-under-pressure, not necessarily high-level understanding or puzzling ability.
 You are doing the game right if you are doing simple, easy, obvious things, over and over and over.
-See Llewellyn Falco's "Sparrow Decks" for another example of this.
+See Llewellyn Falco's "Sparrow Decks" for another example of this (http://llewellynfalco.blogspot.com/p/sparrow-decks.html).

 # The Rules